-Fancy a brunch with family or friends?
+Fancy a weekend or weekday brunch with family or friends?
 We’ve got something for everyone on this list – from organically-sourced meals to scenic views.
 Plan ahead for a birthday or when guests are in town – and bring an empty stomach!
-Here are our reviews of weekend and weekday brunches in Singapore.
-Some places have plated options instead of buffets, so do check ahead.
+Here are our reviews of Singapore brunches.
+Some brunch places have plated options instead of buffets, so do check ahead.

 Crafted by Peter Zwiener – best Singapore brunch classics

 When: Saturdays, Sundays and public holidays, 11am to 4pm

 You can’t go wrong with the brunch classics at Crafted, a new concept by the team from Wolfgang’s Steakhouse.
 The All-American Breakfast comes with chicken chipolata, bacon, toast, an egg of your choice and greens, while another old-but-gold dish is the Eggs Benedict, which allows you to choose between dry-aged pork collar or 100 percent USDA Prime Black Angus fillet mignon as an accompaniment.

 Crafted is also known for its zesty milkshakes.
 A crowd favourite is the Nutty Brat, a crunchy combo of peanuts and cheesecake (and you can add a shot of booze too).
 If you prefer a fruity shake like me, An Apple a Day features a special homemade apple butter and raisins as the “cherry on top”.
 There’s a range of craft beers available too.